What Is Phubbing and How Is It Ruining Your Relationship

-Here’s an example of what phubbing looks like.
+Here’s a phubbing example that shows what it looks like.
 Maybe you’re texting back a friend who lives a thousand miles away while you’re sitting at the dinner table and about to have a meal with your spouse.
 That’s phubbing right there.
-You might argue that, ‘how’s it phubbing?
-I’m just replying to a friend’s text’.

-There’s nothing wrong with trying to stay in touch with your friend.
-But the problem is you’re paying no attention to your partner who’s interested to know more about your day and probably feeling left out and hurt.
+There’s nothing wrong with trying to stay in touch with a friend.
+But the problem is you need to pay more attention to your partner when they’re trying to know about your day and probably feeling left out and hurt by your actions.

 6 signs you or your partner are a phubber

-- They tend to check their phone every time it rings, even in the middle of a conversation.
+- Checking one’s phone every time it rings, even during a conversation.

-- No matter what they’re doing or who they’re with, a phubber may keep looking at their phone.
+- No matter what they’re doing or with whom, a phubber may keep looking at their phone.

-- Even when they’re lying next to their partner, phubbers hold onto their phone instead of giving full attention to their partner
+- Even when lying next to their partner, phubbers hold onto their phone instead of giving full attention to their partner.

-- They may halfheartedly talk to the person they’re with while they’re busy texting other people who aren’t around.
+- They may halfheartedly talk to the person they’re with while texting other people who aren’t around.

 - They immediately reach out for their phone when awkward silence or a lull in the conversation happens.

 What is phubbing in a relationship?
-Well, it happens when one partner engages in texting somebody, scrolling through their Facebook news feed, or playing games instead of giving attention to the other partner.
+Well, it happens when one partner texts somebody, scrolling through their Facebook news feed, or plays games instead of giving attention to the other partner.

 1. Low marital satisfaction